Syringes & Medication

 - Place needles and syringes in a hard plastic or metal container with a tightly secured lid.
-Label the container "syringes," "needles" or "sharps."
-A laundry detergent bottle can be used.
+Label the container syringes, needles or sharps.
+A laundry detergent bottle may be used.
 Reinforce the lid with heavy duty tape.

-- Dispose of container in household trash.
-Do not place in recycling bin.
+- Dispose of the container in household trash.
+Do not place in a recycling bin.

 - Do not flush medication down the toilet or drain unless the label specifically instructs you to do so.